InnerSourceCommons/managing-innersource-projects/governance/governance.md

   challenging and needs more effort and skill.

 InnerSource-specific topics will need attention:
-- Transfer pricing doesn't apply to open source but use to be a barrier for corporations operating in different fiscal jurisdictions.
+- Transfer pricing doesn't apply to open source but tends to be a barrier for corporations operating in different fiscal jurisdictions.
 - Heavily outsourced development scenarios might require focusing